Halting problem

 In computability theory, the halting problem is the problem of determining, from a description of an arbitrary computer program and an input, whether the program will finish running, or continue to run forever.
-Alan Turing proved in 1936 that a general algorithm to solve the halting problem for all possible program–input pairs cannot exist.
+The halting problem is undecidable, meaning that no general algorithm exists that solves the halting problem for all possible program–input pairs.
+The problem comes up often in discussions of computability since it demonstrates that some functions are mathematically definable but not computable.